vmonaco/pytruenorth/README.md

                              step_fn=step_fn_closure())
 ```

 If the NS1e deployment doesn't work, you may have to specify the spike destination host and port (from the perspective of the NS1e) through the udp_spike_destination_host and udp_spike_destination_port parameters.
-Also be sure that the NS1e can be accessed via an ssh public key: make sure the tnuser identity file is visible to ssh.
+Also be sure that the NS1e can be accessed via an ssh public key: the tnuser identity file must visible to ssh.

 Summarize the output spikes.
 We expect: